mxochicale/exploring/README.md

-Wondering Scientifically
+Exploring Scientifically
 ---

-In my day to day as a explorer of the Internet, I bump into a new concept(s), author(s), graphical result(s) or theory(ies) and what I have been doing to this day is only tweeting these random references [@_mxochicale](https://twitter.com/_mxochicale).
+In my day to day as a explorer of the Internet, I bump into a new concept(s), author(s), graphical result(s) or theory(ies) and what I have been doing to this day is only tweeting these random references at [@_mxochicale](https://twitter.com/_mxochicale).
-This time, I want to put a bit of organisation to the information that I bump into everyday using the issues of repository as follows.
+However, this time I want to put a bit of organisation to all I bump into and those random thoughts that come up in this set of neural networks that juggles a lot.

 # Contents